ajtanskanen/econogym/README.md

 # Finnish social security as an OpenAI Gym-environment

-This library implements Finnish social security as an OpenAI Gym-environment that can be used in a life-cycle model to predict, e.g., employment rate.
+This library implements life-cycle of an individual s an OpenAI Gym-environmen. can be used in a life-cycle model to predict, e.g., employment rate.

+The library depends on the benefits library that implements Finnish social security a

 Description of the environment can be found from articles (Tanskanen, 2019; Tanskanen, 2020).

 ## Versions

-# v0 - minimal
+### v0 - minimal

+Minimal environment with only three states: working, unemployed, retired.
+A more realistic environment with only ten states.
+This is the version used in article Tanskanen (2020)

-# v1 - baseline
+### v1 - baseline

+A more realistic environment with only ten states.
+This is the version used in article Tanskanen (2019)

-# v2 - improved
+### v2 - improved

+A more realistic environment with only 13 states.
+This is the version used in article Tanskanen (2020b) Includes fixes to version v1.

-# v3 - the latest
+### v3 - the latest

+A more realistic environment with only 12 states.
+This is the version used that will be used in future articles.
+Includes fixes to versions v1 and v3.
+This is the one that should be used.

 ## Rewards